 No Open Areas

 You can have no open areas or nooks in the listening room.
 Enclosures such as these produce audible resonances that can be heard at the listening position.
 Fill all fireplaces with sound-absorbing technology to reduce resonances.
 Keep the equipment rack as low as possible if you have it located against the front wall between the two speakers.
 If it is higher than 12″, it interferes with reflections from the front wall surfaces causing comb filtering in the middle range frequencies where our vocals lie.
 Make sure the front and both sidewalls are connected to each other to form a “U”.
 We need those three surface areas to be contiguous and connected to each other.
 We can have an open rear wall but the front of the room must form that predictable and consistent distances that we will require for proper set-up and room tuning.

-Room treatment must be of the same type on both side walls.
-If you have chosen absorption for the right channel side wall then you must use absorption on the left side wall.
+Room treatment must be of the same type on both sidewalls.
+If you have chosen absorption for the right channel side wall then you must use absorption on the left sidewall.
 If you have chosen diffusion for the right side wall, then you must use diffusion on the left sidewall.
 What diffusion prime number to use depends on speaker type, speaker size, speaker radiation pattern, and the room size and volume.

 So I hope this brief discussion has helped you.
 If you have any questions at any time I am always on hand to help answer them.
 Leave them in the comments section or email me at firstname.lastname@example.org.
 If you would like to learn more about room acoustics, and in particular audio room design, please sign up for my free video training and ebook by joining the mailing list here.
 I send room tuning tips and things for you to test in your room every Wednesday.
 They are easy to follow and really help you enjoy more of their music.